María Izquierdo (artist): Subject matter

 Early on, Izquierdo established herself as a painter of still lifes, altars, circus scenes, and portraits of women.
+Her canvases have a provincial simplicity, inspired by folk devotional art and French painters such as Henri Matisse and Manet.
+In particular, they exhibit a "masterly use of colour" and frequently include cupboards, altars, fruit, horses, portraits, and the circus.

 Making it a point to tie her art with Mexican popular tradition, Izquierdo pushed back from what many of her peers at the Academy of Fine Arts were doing.
 Instead of painting political messages, she painted images that held personal meaning and was rooted in Mexican traditions.
 Images of Día de los Muertos (Day of the Dead), the Mexican country side, and Catholic saints were common in her paintings.
 She saw art as communication to the soul and her frequent images of the circus traced back to her memories visiting the circus with her aunt and grandmother in San Juan de los Lagos, Jalisco.
 Her self-portraits often depicted her in traditional Mexican garments, for example Autorretrato (Self Portrait) made in 1940.

+Izquierdo identified with the ideals and aesthetics of the Contemporáneos, who were dedicated to an apolitical Mexicanness or A lo Mexicano and critical of the Nationalism Muralists.
+Celeste Donovan argues that she often "paints a complex picture of social roles of the modern Mexican Women", specifically the role women play in perpetuating Mexican traditions.
+According to scholar Robin Adèle Greeley, Izquierdo's paintings offer a deconstruction of 'heroic' Mexican nationalism using the marginalized identity of the female on two distinct levels: